hsnucnmc/winter-2022/overview_of_services.md

 An email is just a text file, and after user logins the mail server, he or she can send mail with any address and sender.

-Therefore, it is easy to send a fake mail to anyone.
+Therefore, it is easy to send a spoofing mail to anyone.

 However, people must not allow this thing happens, so there are many mechanisms to solve this problem.